Back

 12. Bubble Wrap Path

-Transform your floor into a sensory adventure with a path of bubble wrap.
+Lay down a bubble wrap “runway” and let the popping fun begin.
+A sensory-rich experience that blends sound, texture, and movement.
 Every step and hop results in satisfying pops, which makes this a hit for children who love tactile and auditory feedback.
-It’s an easy way to turn movement into a game of discovery.

-13. Nature Collage Making
+13. Nature Collages

 Making collages can be a serene solo task during a quiet afternoon or a shared group activity, ideal for fostering teamwork and appreciation for nature’s beauty.

-14. Interactive Reading Nooks
+14. Interactive Reading Nook

 15. Story Cubes

 Transform cardboard cubes into engines of imagination by decorating each side with images of characters, scenes, and actions.
-Tossing these cubes to make up new stories strengthens creativity, language skills, and family bonds.
-It’s an interactive way to create stories of adventure and mystery together.

 16. Sensory Walks